Compling2-Spring2022-SBU/main/README.md

 ### Thu 27 Jan 2022

-- Today we fnished the discussion around different kinds of regular expressions (RE, GRE, CUE, SFE).
+- Today we finished the discussion around different kinds of regular expressions (RE, GRE, CUE, SFE).
 - For next Tuesday, please do the following
   - Read Chapter 1 of the Graham Hutton Book on Haskell and do exercises 1-5 in section 1.7 at the end of the chapter.
   - Read sections 4 and 5 of the
     [handout](readings/rewrite-grammars.pdf) on rewrite grammars.
+  - Come prepared to ask questions about both!

 ### Tue 25 Jan 2022